wp-plugins/oik/trunk/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.10

-Often Included Key-information using smart shortcodes
+Lazy smart shortcodes for often included key-information

 == Description ==
 oik is a set of plugins that ease the day to day creation of the very important but rather tedious content that is information about you,